Henry055/RokucraftWiki/docs/gameplay/art.md

      width="600"
      height="300"></p>

 <font size=4>Now it's time to begin painting onto the canvas!
 To paint, click the Canvas with different colours.
 Right-Click and drag to draw lines and curves.
-You can also click with a Paint Bucket and a colour in your offhand to fill in an area.</font>
+You can also click with a Paint Bucket and a colour in your offhand to fill in an area.
+If you mess up or want to restart you can do `/artmap clear` while painting!</font>

 <p align=center><img src="https://s3.amazonaws.com/files.enjin.com/765924/modules/forum/attachments/Art6_1613835178.png"
      width="600"